Personalized Learning: How To Apply It And Why Each Child Deserves It

 What is personalized learning?

-Personalized learning is an educational approach that aims to adjust to the individual preferences and skills of each specific student.
+Personalized learning is a teaching method that allows educators to adjust their approaches to the individual needs and preferences of each student.

-Here’s what Shenella Karunaratne, a Licensed Professional Counselor, has to say about the essence of this learning type:
+Here’s what Shenella Karunaratne, a Licensed Professional Counselor, said when we asked her to define personalized learning:

 “Kids come with many differing styles and preferences for how they learn.”